JoshRDFI/free-genai-bootcamp-2025/lang-portal/prompt-frontend.md

 The route for this page /study-activties

-This is a grade of cards which reresent and activity.
+This is a grade of cards which represent and activity.

 A card has a:
 - thumbnail